jatinchowdhury18/WaveDigitalFilters/README.md

 ## Licensing

-The code in this repository belongs to Jatin Chowdhury, except the implementation of the Wright-Omega function approximations (`shared/omega.h`) which belongs to Stefano D'Angelo.
-More licensing details are still being worked out.
+The code in this repository is open source, and licensed under the General Public License Version 3.
+Enjoy!